UBCEnvision/UBCEnvision.github.io/_projects/chemecar.md

   UBC Chem-E-Car is a design team under the UBC Chemical & Biological Engineering Department that competes in the annual AIChE (American Institute of Chemical Engineers) Regional and National Chem-E-Car Competitions.
 The goal of the competition is to build a shoebox sized car that carries a given load of water within a given amount of distance.
 Chem-E-Car provides the opportunity for UBC engineering students to learn valuable technical and interpersonal skills.
 ---

+# Recruitment

+## 2020/2021 Recruitment

+We are currerntly accepting applications are open August 22nd to September 10th 2020.
+Contact chemecar@ubcenvision.com if you have any questions!

+Click [here](https://ubc.ca1.qualtrics.com/jfe/form/SV_cvvfQmfCvT5aJdX) to apply to Chem-E-Car!

 # Technology

 ## Mechanical Team